JuliaMolSim/Molly.jl/README.md

 - Differentiable molecular simulation.
 This is a unique feature of the package and the focus of its current development.

 Features not yet implemented include:
-- Simulators such as REMD.
+- Simulators such as REMD and metadynamics.
 - Other temperature or pressure coupling methods.
 - Protein preparation - solvent box, add hydrogens etc.
 - Quantum mechanical modelling.
+- Constrained bonds and angles.
+- Domain decomposition algorithms.
+- Alchemical free energy calculations.
 - High test coverage.
 - API stability.
 - High GPU performance.